 For example, you can test:

-You can execute an AB test using Facebook Ads thanks to tools as:
+You can run an AB test with Facebook ADS with tools like:

 - Adespresso itself.